Sources of funding

-- NEW: Royal Microscopical Society normally has a small bursary competition.
+- Royal Microscopical Society normally has a small bursary competition.

 - While not for internal UROPs nor other UK research experiences, any Imperial College female undergraduates in FoNS and Earth Sciences thinking of undertaking an international research placement ought to look at the internal Stevenson Fund.

 Wellcome Trust biomedical vacation scholarships